 Once the product exists (i.e. when the product's characteristics C_i are physically realised) and operates, the analysis of its properties/behaviour (P_j) according to fig. 2 can be performed by testing and measuring.
 In this case the product itself is the representation of the relations (R_j).
 During product development, however, when there is not yet a finished product, its properties can only be analysed by means of appropriate methods and tools which are based on (physical or non-physical) models.
-They are exactly what the relation-boxes (\mathbf{R}{j}) in fig. 2 stand for; their purpose is to tell about the influences of relevant characteristics (\mathbf{C}{i}) on the respective properties (\mathbf{P}{j}), thus predicting the properties given at that moment.
+They are exactly what the relation-boxes (\mathbf{R}i) in fig. 2 stand for; their purpose is to tell about the influences of relevant characteristics (C_i) on the respective properties (P_i), thus predicting the properties given at that moment.

-Using computer models and tools to model a product and analyse its properties is today called "virtual product (modelling)", see [Spur and Krause 1997].
-Against the background of the CPM approach, the completely virtual product (model) can now be defined as an approach where computer tools are used to determine/predict all relevant properties of a product which, consequently, does not have to exist (yet) in the physical world.
+Using computer models and tools to model a product and analyse its properties is today called "virtual product (modelling)".
+Against the background of the CPM approach, the completely virtual product (model) can now be defined as an approach where computer tools are used to determine/predict all relevant properties of a product which, consequently, does not have to exist (vet) in the physical world.

-The basic product model according to fig. 2 (and also fig. 3) displays one more element: The determination/prediction of every product property via an appropriate model, method and tool must be performed with respect to certain external conditions (\mathbf{EC}{j}).
-They define the framework in which the statement about the respective property is valid (e.g. load conditions when assessing mech. strength, manufacturing conditions for analysing manufacturability, etc.).
+The basic product model according to fig. 2 (and also fig. 3) displays one more aspect: The determination/prediction of every product property via an appropriate model, method and tool must be performed with respect to certain external conditions (EC_i) .
+They define the framework in which the statement about the respective property is valid (e.g. load conditions when assessing mechanical strength, manufacturing conditions for analysing manufacturability, etc.).